Key Takeaways:

 Moving Costs

 By the time a divorce becomes final, most couples already live apart.
-But if you’re the one who moved out, setting up a new home base comes with its own set of costs.
+If you’re the one who moved out, setting up a new home base comes with its own set of expenses.

-You have deposits, down payments, replacing furniture, stocking a new kitchen, and other costs incurred while setting up a new residency.
-Though many may be small on their own, they add up quickly.
-Beyond that, even paying all of the bills from a single paycheck is a first for many.
+You have deposits, down payments, replacing furniture, stocking a new kitchen, and other costs incurred while setting up a new residence.
+Though small on their own, these add up quickly.
+Beyond that, even paying all of the bills from a single paycheck is a first for many newly divorced people.

 Divorce doesn’t come cheap, and these are just a few of the financial elements to keep an eye on.
 No two situations are alike, which makes determining the average cost of divorce difficult.